mulesoft-developers/getting-started-apache-kafka-connector/README.md

 5. Click on Finish.

+6. Create your keystore and truststore files and copy into `src/main/resources`

-6. Update your Apache Kafka credentials in the local.secure.yaml file.
+7. Update your Apache Kafka credentials in the local.secure.yaml file.
 In Anypoint Studio's package explorer open src/main/resources open local.secure.yaml and update the keystore and truststore passwords.
 Note that password and token should be encrypted (see video and tutorial above for details).

-7. Add Runtime Configurations for env and secret.key variables.
+8. Add Runtime Configurations for env and secret.key variables.
 Set env to local and set encryption.key to be the value used to encrypt your secure property parameters.

 ## Contributing